Introduction

 Key Changes in NFPA 660

-While NFPA 660 primarily consolidates existing standards, several key changes have been made to improve consistency and clarity.
+Although NFPA 660 consolidates existing standards, it also introduces several key changes to enhance consistency and clarity.
 These changes fall into four categories: simplifications, additions, modifications, and clarifications.

 Simplifications: